 Because cloud-hosted, self-service business intelligence is having an iPod moment.

-In the early days of Cloud Business Intelligence, many users wound up disappointed.
-Here they were, hoping to get unfettered, self-service access to their data and insights, without the physical infrastructure requirements that went with it.
+In the early days of Cloud Analytics, many users wound up disappointed.
+Here they were, hoping to get unfettered, self-service BI access to their data and insights, without the physical infrastructure requirements that went with it.
 Instead, they got a Cloud “solution” that demanded more time and effort than ever to make it work.